tingtsai/tingtsai/aboutme.md

 - A Ph.D.
 Candidate at Stanford University
-- In the field of  Nanofabrication, Electrophysiology, Bioelectronics
+- Working on Nanofabrication, Electrophysiology, Bioelectronics

 ### My Personal story